jewelsofthought/neshama/site/posts/qkab/dimensional_entities.md

 Represented from our 3D space as the imaginary number.
 Which has a different space/time continuum.
 It manifests as effects in our space.
 Also known as the angelic realm, also the imaginary realm.

-In relation to 3D, would be able to “see" and pass through walls.
-Just as a 4d mage could “see the future”, similar to "passing through walls".
+In relation to 3D, would be able to "see" and pass through walls.
+Just as a 4d mage could "see the future", similar to "passing through walls".

 A being, or consciousness, fully embodied in a dimension, is very effective within it.
 One finds man different examples of this.
 Someone who ignores or denies their 4d consciousness (what the Kabbalists call their _neshama_), will be incredibly efficient in the 3d.
 One who embraces, and focuses, only on the elements of his 2d existence – separating the world into recognisable/unrecognisable, useful/useless, good or bad will be horribly efficient in the short term, but woeful in the long term.